Project Engineer Must-Have Resume Skills and Keywords

 Common Keywords on Project Engineer Resumes

 Both employer job listings and resumes from people who’ve held the position of Project Engineer tend to always include skills and requirements found in this list.
-Whether you’ve only got Construction Management, Product Design, Design Engineering, Submittals, Proposal Writing, Electrical Engineering, Estimating, Cost Estimating, Microsoft Project, Civil Engineering, Vendor Management, Procurement, Computer Aided Design or Compliance in your background and experience, make sure to highlight the term prominently on your resume.
+Whether you’ve only got Innovation, Auto Delivery, Communication Skills or Technical in your background and experience, make sure to highlight the term prominently on your resume.
 As a candidate you’ll be competing with many others who are bound to have as many as you (or more!) of these common resume keywords highlighted in their application for a job as a Project Engineer.

 Uncommon Keywords on Project Engineer Job Descriptions

-Employer job listings seldom list Mechanical Engineering, Electricity, AutoCAD, Solidworks, Assembly Line, Quality Control or Piping as important skills or qualifications in Project Engineer job descriptions.
+Employer job listings seldom list Compliance, Collaboration, Project Management, Documentation, Procurement, Construction Management, Vendor Management, Electricity, Scheduling, Civil Engineering, Submittals, MS Office or Analysis as important skills or qualifications in Project Engineer job descriptions.
 Nevertheless, candidates mention them much more commonly in their resumes.
 If you possess any or all of these experiences, including these keywords prominently on your resume when applying for a Project Engineer position may go unnoticed or even discounted by hiring managers.

-The most common important skills required by employers are Construction Management, Product Design, Design Engineering, Submittals, Proposal Writing, Electrical Engineering and Estimating.
+The most common important skills required by employers are Innovation, Auto Delivery, Communication Skills and Technical.
 These skills and requirements are just as likely to be mentioned by employers as well as on resumes of people that held a position as a Project Engineer, suggesting that having these keywords on a resume are important for success as a Project Engineer.
+Additionally, employer Project Engineer job descriptions list Project Engineering as a desirable experience, even though Project Engineering appears 2.49 times less on resumes, suggesting that it's worth considering including this term if you possess the experience.

 Although you'd probably love to load up your resume with every possible keyword you can, employers tend to look for the things they specify in the job description.
-Our analysis suggests that highlighting too prominently terms like Mechanical Engineering, Electricity, AutoCAD, Solidworks, Assembly Line, Quality Control and Piping may be something to reconsider.
-These 7 terms appear 2.16, 2.32, 2.32, 2.51, 2.57, 3.08 and 3.67 times less frequently, respectively, than in job descriptions for a Project Engineer position.
+Our analysis suggests that highlighting too prominently terms like Compliance, Collaboration, Project Management, Documentation, Procurement, Construction Management and Vendor Management may be something to reconsider.
+These 7 terms appear 2.16, 2.18, 2.20, 2.32, 2.71, 2.82 and 2.95 times less frequently, respectively, than in job descriptions for a Project Engineer position.
 This implies that highlighting any of these keywords on your resume may not be a great way to stand out to a potential employer.

 Unless your resume has a good density of the following skills and experience listed, you may not be considered for the role of Project Engineer.
 Make sure to include a strong showing for the following keywords on your resume: